If you have any questions or feedback, pleasefill out this form

 Introduction

-Let's start by examining a simple Svelte component:
+Let's first examine a simple Svelte component:

 <script>